 Financial advisors and “relationship managers” are also beginning to use cognitive analytics to boost their expertise and be more responsive to customer needs.
 Virtual agents are replacing some of the functions of humans in financial services, even in some more complex areas, like mortgages and investments.
 This streamlines the experience of today’s consumer who praises efficiency and quickness.

-The insurance industry has also begun to make greater use of cognitive technologies. have started experimenting with IoT solutions, paired with analytics services, to capture individual driving behaviors and send those directly to the company.
+The insurance industry has also begun to make greater use of cognitive technologies.
+Several insurance companies have started experimenting with IoT solutions, paired with analytics services, to capture individual driving behaviors and send those directly to the company.
 Based on such driver ratings data, they can be altered for better or for worse.
 For instance, with the help of Snapshot, an IoT device developed by Progressive insurance company, 14 billion miles of driving data have been collected up to date.
 And most of the drivers who tested this option were offered an auto insurance discount averaging $130 after six months of use.

 When a consumer enters a retail clothier’s website, looking for certain items, the traditional response of that site is to ask for a search query (pants, shirts, shoes, etc.).
 The shopper is then shown all of the catalogue items that match the general search.
 This is time-consuming for the customer who then must scroll through items and make selections.